The Checklist sections

 Enrolling in Medicare Part B is optional.
 It’s entirely your decision.
 However, here are some things to consider.

-Current and future health status:
+Current and future health needs:

-- Be aware of your family history, many conditions can be inherited (for example, cancer, heart disease and diabetes).
+• Be aware of your family history.
+Many conditions can be inherited (for example, cancer, heart disease and diabetes).

 Plans that work with Medicare

-Aetna Direct when Original Medicare is primary, and your provider accepts Medicare:- Waived deductibles, copayments, and coinsurance
+Aetna Direct when Original Medicare is primary, and your provider accepts Medicare:

-- $0 deductibles, copayments, and coinsurance
+• Waived deductibles, copayments, and coinsurance

 Medicare Part B late enrollment penalty